ietf-wg-asdf/SDF/sdf.md

 The length (as measured in characters) can be constrained by the additional data qualities "`minLength`" and "`maxLength`", which are inclusive bounds.
-Note that earlier drafts of SDF explained text string length values in bytes, which however is not meaningful unless bound to a specific encoding (which could be UTF-8, if this unusual behavior is to be provided in an extension).
+Note that earlier drafts of this specification explained text string length values in bytes, which however is not meaningful unless bound to a specific encoding (which could be UTF-8, if this unusual behavior is to be provided in an extension).